Erin go bragh: United Irishmen

-The phrase first came to use by the United Irishmen organisation in the 1790s.
+The phrase was used by the United Irishmen organisation in the 1790s.

 Emigrant nationalism

-In 1847 a group of Irish volunteers, including U.S. Army deserters, joined the Mexican side in the Mexican–American War.
+In 1847, a group of Irish volunteers, including U.S. Army deserters, joined the Mexican side in the Mexican–American War.
 These soldiers, known as Los San Patricios or Saint Patrick's Battalion, flew as their standard a green flag with a harp and the motto Erin Go Bragh.
 Similar flag designs have been used at different times to express Irish nationalism.

 In 1862, when a large number of families on the estate of Lord Digby, near Tullamore, County Offaly, were given notice to quit, a local priest, Father Paddy Dunne, arranged passage for 400 people to Australia.
 A ship was chartered from the Black Ball Line and named the Erin-go-Bragh.
 The voyage of the Erin-go-Bragh, a "crazy, leaky tub", took 196 days, the longest recorded passage to Australia.
 A passenger nicknamed the ship the "Erin-go-Slow", but eventually it landed in Moreton Bay near Brisbane.

 A pub in Sydney, Australia, in the 19th century that catered to Irish immigrants was called The Erin-Go-Bragh.